gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 The first release of Stem Piano is the Model G.

+## Timeline

+Release is presently **under construction**.
+Goal is everything posted no later than October, 2023.

 ## Features

 * Will work on grand and upright pianos.